ultimateai/Blog/_posts/2024-02-14-schema-evolution.markdown

 layout: post
 title:  "Schema Evolution at Ultimate"
 date: 2024-02-14
-description: "In a fast-paced environment, it's important to keep your data model up to date, concise as well as backwards/forward compatible.
+description: "Achieving a robust event-driven architecture is no easy feat, therefore  it's imperative to keep your data model up to date, concise as well as backwards/forward compatible.
 This is our story of how we evolve our event schemas."
 categories: architecture
 preview_image: /assets/img/posts/evolution.png
 author: "Yonatan Wilkof"